+All this begs the question: Phone or email?
 When deciding between trying a prospect by phone or sending an email, let the following factors be your guide.

 1. Time and Day of the Week

 First, consult a calendar and a clock.
 Statistically, phone connect rates rise as the day progresses, and as the week progresses.
-In other words, a person is more likely to answer their phone later in the workday and the workweek.
+In other words, a person is more likely to answer their phone later in the workday and workweek.

-On the other hand, the ideal timespan in which to send email is shorter but more frequent.
+On the other hand, the ideal time span in which to send email is shorter but more frequent.
 While I draft connect emails throughout the day, I am careful to send them either 10 minutes before the hour or 10 minutes after the hour.

 These brief windows correspond with people leaving or going to meetings.
 What do they do with the few minutes they have to kill?
 Scroll through email on their smartphones.
-If you synch your email to be sent with the time your buyer is most likely to check their inbox, your message will pop up on top instead of being buried beneath others.
+If you sync your email to be sent with the time your buyer is most likely to check their inbox, your message will pop up on top instead of being buried beneath others.

 2. The Ask

 What’s your objective for this first outreach?
 To set up a meeting?
 Get some more information?
 Receive a referral?
 Figuring out your ask and categorizing it as “weak” or “strong” will help you determine whether to call or email.

 Strong asks require commitment from the prospect to do something.
 I would label requests for meetings, conference calls, or product trials as strong closes.
 Weak asks seek straightforward information from the buyer — think a prompt for feedback or a referral.